Daisy Belle (film)

 Daisy Belle is a 2018 science fiction short film written and directed by William Wall.
-The film stars Lily Elsie.
-It qualified for an Oscar at Bermuda International Film Festival, won five Pacific Southwest Emmy Awards at National Academy of Televisions Arts and Sciences and was distributed by Dust.
+The film stars Lily Elsie, qualified for an Oscar at Bermuda International Film Festival, won five Pacific Southwest Emmy Awards at National Academy of Televisions Arts and Sciences, was distributed by Dust and shot in San Diego.

 Plot

 In a world full of strange creatures, a domestic robot dedicates its life to looking after Daisy Belle, its owner who has passed away.